Parindraa/Minecraft-Linux-Bedrock-Launcher-For-Linux-Free/README.md

 Debian or Ubuntu

-	sudo apt-get install git -y && cd ~ && git clone https://github.com/Parindraa/Minecraft-Bedrock-Launcher-Linux-For-Free.git && cd Minecraft-Bedrock-Launcher-Linux-For-Free && chmod +x debinstall.sh && ./debinstall.sh
+	sudo apt-get install git -y && cd ~ && git clone https://github.com/Parindraa/Minecraft-Bedrock-Launcher-Linux-For-Free.git && cd Minecraft-Bedrock-Launcher-Linux-For-Free && cp ~/Downloads/Minecraft.appimage ~/Minecraft-Bedrock-Launcher-Linux-For-Free/ && chmod +x debinstall.sh && ./debinstall.sh && cp ~/Downloads/1.16.221-x86_64.zip ~/.local/share/mcpelauncher/versions/

-Press next and then click integrate and run.

-You are not done yet, you have to sign in to your google account and then close it.
-Open up the terminal and enter the following command.

-	cp ~/Downloads/1.16.221-x86_64.zip ~/.local/share/mcpelauncher/versions/

-Then start the minecraft launcher and then click the pen button on the bottom left of the screen And then select the minecraft versions, click x86 Installed.
+Then login to google on the launcher and then click the pen button on the bottom left of the screen, and then select the minecraft versions, click x86 Installed.
 Then you can run the game.

 If there is any bugs report one to me.
 I'll fix it.